zeyadwaleed003/Natours/README.md

 # Tour Booking API & Web Application

-A full-stack application built with Node.js, Express, and MongoDB, featuring a REST API for tour management and a server-rendered website with secure payments and authentication.
+A full-stack application built with Node.js, Express, and MongoDB, featuring a REST API for tour booking and a server-rendered website with secure payments and authentication.

 ## Key Features